-This meeting, which included representatives of Parliamentary Public Accounts Committees from Britain, Ireland, Canada and Africa as well as Australasia and the Pacific along with the Commonwealth Parliamentary Association (CPA) and the World Bank Institute (WBI), resolved to support the development of a global network of Public Accounts or like Committees to share knowledge, improve cooperation, develop common standards for accountability and governance and to provide training and support for members of Public Accounts Committees and their staffs.
+Prior to March 2011, the Centre for Public Sector Governance, Accountability and Performance (CPSGAP) was known as Public Sector Governance and Accountability Research Centre (PSGARC).
+The initiative for the establishment of the PSGARC stemmed from a resolution of the 2003 Biennial Conference of the Australasian Council of Public Accounts Committees (ACPAC) in Melbourne.
+This meeting, which included representatives of Parliamentary Public Accounts Committees from Britain, Ireland, Canada, and Africa as well as Australasia and the Pacific, and also from the Commonwealth Parliamentary Association (CPA) and the World Bank Institute (WBI), resolved to support the development of a global network of Public Accounts or like Committees to share knowledge, improve cooperation, develop common standards for accountability and governance and to provide training and support for members of Public Accounts Committees and their staffs.

 In furtherance of this resolution, ACPAC appointed a Working Party to investigate the feasibility of creating independent, academic based research centres focused on public accountability and governance particularly focussing on the role of the legislature.
 Consequently, the Working Party approached the then Dean of the former Faculty of Law and Management of La Trobe University, Professor Greg O’Brien, to determine whether the university would be interested in establishing the first such ‘Centre of Excellence’.